+Currently not available!
 This revolutionary process now disguises the external 45-degree corner welds with a flush mitre.
 The seamless welding gives a much more surgical, high precision joint and finish as well as a stronger one.
 It`s only available on our foiled woodgrain sash windows.

 DEEP BOTTOM RAIL

 The mechanical deep bottom rail is mainly a matter of appearance – it matches a bit better the looks of an authentic timber window – standard bottom is 50mm high as oppose to the deep bottom rail which is 100mm high.